Coiot/cbr-main/src/albums/s2/episode8.md

   - scene_number: 30
     scene_title: "Homu Is Where The Heart Is"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene30.jpg
     narration: "<p>Back east, Taiping manages to land some knights onto the isle of Formosa, retaking the city of Huangmei from the Malaccan menace.
-Malacca, for its episode, has sent a detachment of its navy into the East China Sea, albeit a fleet devoid of any melee ships.
+Malacca, for its part, has sent a detachment of its navy into the East China Sea, albeit a fleet devoid of any melee ships.
 This war is a slog, and Mansur’s navy is far from home.
 According to sailors on some Malaccan vessels, the faint cries of Japanese missionaries can sometimes be heard on calm nights like a siren’s song; “have you heard the good word?
 Naruhodo!”</p>"
   - scene_number: 31
     scene_title: "CataPARG"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene31.jpg